Cowboys looking for more efficient passing from Prescott in visit to NFC South-leading Falcons - WTOP News

 Key injuries

-The health of star pass rusher Micah Parsons is the biggest question this week for the Cowboys.
-He has missed three games with a high ankle sprain, and Dallas has had trouble pressuring the quarterback without the two-time All-Pro.
-Parsons still wasn’t practicing at the start of the week. … The Cowboys are waiting for the season debut of CB DaRon Bland, who had surgery for a stress fracture in his foot late in the preseason.
-Bland set an NFL record last season with five interception returns for touchdowns. … Rookie CB Caelen Carson, Bland’s replacement to start the season, has missed the past four games with a shoulder injury. … Atlanta RG Chris Lindstrom (knee) didn’t practice at the start of the week after leaving last week’s game. … LB Troy Andersen (knee) and S Justin Simmons (hamstring) could return after being held out last week. … Rookie DE Ruke Orhorhoro (ankle) could miss the game.
+Dallas with be without star pass rusher Micah Parsons and record-setting cornerback DaRon Bland again.
+Parsons is missing his fourth consecutive game with a high ankle sprain.
+Dallas has had trouble pressuring the quarterback without the two-time All-Pro.
+Bland, who set an NFL record last season with five interception returns for touchdowns, hasn’t played yet after surgery for a stress fracture in his foot late in the preseason. … Rookie CB Caelen Carson, Bland’s replacement to start the season, is questionable after missing the past four games with a shoulder injury. … Atlanta RG Chris Lindstrom (knee) didn’t practice at the start of the week after leaving last week’s game. … LB Troy Andersen (knee) and S Justin Simmons (hamstring) could return after being held out last week. … Rookie DE Ruke Orhorhoro (ankle) could miss the game.

 Series notes